KabiruH/GOT-quotes/README.md

 ### Prerequisites

+To access the site you input *any username and password.* This will lead you to the content pages

 To view this site, you as the user only need to have a working browser such as
     -Chrome
     -Mozilla Firefox